-As the FY2018 budget process unfolded, individual departmental goals and objectives were developed within these Town-wide umbrella goals to ensure that long-term perspectives that span beyond just the upcoming fiscal year are taken into consideration.
-In addition to these overriding goals and initiatives, each departmental budget contains more detailed goals and objects for the FY2018 budget.
+As the FY2019 budget process unfolded, individual departmental goals and objectives were developed within these Town-wide umbrella goals to ensure that long-term perspectives that span beyond just the upcoming fiscal year are taken into consideration.
+In addition to these overriding goals and initiatives, each departmental budget contains more detailed goals and objectives for the FY2019 budget.